 HLALR has also interviewed the following people: Tom Perez (former Chair of the Democratic National Committee), Julián Castro (former Secretary of Housing and Urban Development), Irene Oria (President of the Hispanic National Bar Association), Justice Mariano-Florentino Cuéllar of the Supreme Court of California, David Lopez (former General Counsel of the U.S. E.E.O.C.), and Joaquin Castro (U.S. Representative).

+The HLALR is an annual publication.
 You can read past issues online or find information on subscriptions.
-In the past, the journal has published works by law professors, practitioners, and politicians.
-Authors are encouraged to contact the HLLR with their submissions.
+In the past, the journal has published works by law professors, practitioners, politicians, and law students.
+Authors are encouraged to contact the HLALR with their submissions.